Northern Ireland has now had three years without a functioning government.

-Newsround takes a look at exactly what happened and where that leaves the country now.
+Newsround takes a look at exactly what happened and what this has meant for the country.

 In Northern Ireland, the government's power must be shared between two different political parties.
 This is a result of something called the Good Friday Agreement, which came about to bring peace to Northern Ireland.

 The First Minister and Deputy First Minister lead the government - one representing each of the two parties in power.
 Although they have different job titles, they basically have the same powers and must work together.
 Together, they are referred to as the Northern Ireland Executive.

-But two years ago there was a power-sharing argument between the two governing parties (the DUP - or Democratic Unionist Party - and Sinn Fein), which led to the government at Stormont being dissolved - and it has yet to form again.
+But nearly three years ago there was a power-sharing argument between the two governing parties (the DUP - or Democratic Unionist Party - and Sinn Fein), which led to the government at Stormont being dissolved - and it has yet to form again.

 The argument was about whether the First Minister Arlene Foster - the leader of the DUP - ran things badly or not.